kercre123/victor/README.md

 To build gtest1.7.0 with Xcode on Mac:
-1. Use Cmake as normal, with the build directory as coretech-external/build/xcode4/gtest-1.7.0
+1. Use Cmake as normal, with the build directory as coretech-external/build/xcode4/gtest-1.7.0 e.g.  from the command line, mkdir the above path, cd into it, and then do: cmake ../../../gtest -G "Xcode"
 2. Open the Xcode project.
 For targets gtest and gtest_main, change
     a.
 C++ Language Dialect = c++11 [-std=c++11]
     b.
 C++ Standard Library = libc++ (LLVM C++ standard library with C++11 support)